 Get to Sabang by the regular local buses from El Nido or Puerto Princesa and stay in one of the many newly developed upper and mid-range hotels and resorts in the area; or for a backpacker budget, there are beach huts and homestays available.

-Where to Stay in Sabang
+Best Places to Stay in Sabang

 Daluyon Beach and Mountain Resort – This amazing place has sumptuous views of the West Philippine Sea, meaning you’ll be able to witness some pretty amazing sunsets from here.
 But that’s not all: Dayulon Beach and Mountain Resort is set quite literally on Sabang Beach itself, meaning beach fun is very close indeed.
 The rooms here evoke a modern twist on a traditional bungalow, and they’re quite luxurious, to say the least.
 The restaurant serves up Filipino and international cuisine.
 And after your meal, enjoy drinks at the bar with the amazing stars above.